jonathansampson/twitter-extras/README.md

 Adds support for downloading voice tweets.
 Click the … at the top-right of a voice Tweet, and select "Download Voice Tweet" from the menu.

+### Version 3.2

+Adds support for dynamic timecodes in Tweets with media.

+#### Version 3.2.1

+Fixed styling issue with dynamic timecode links.

+### Version 3.2.2

+Adds support for dynamic timecodes posted as an immediate reply to a Tweet with media.

 ## Version 2.0

 Adds support for ultra-wide Twitter.
 This option removes the sidebar column, which typically contains the *What's Happening* and *Who to Follow* sections.
 The resulting space is filled by the primary column, creating a considerably wider timeline.